neurospin/unicog/unicogfmri/utils_unicog/computing_resources/README.md

 ### HOW TO USE SOMA-WORKFLOW ?

 ##### CLIENT CONFIGURATION:
-The "client" refers to your work_station.
+The "client" refers to your workstation.
 Create the **.soma-workflow.cfg** file on the client if needed:

     touch /home/your_logging/.soma-workflow.cfg